 The combined materials that go into the construction of solar panels determine the weight of each panel.
-Rigid solar panels generally include tempered glass and aluminum as the main components.
+Rigid solar panels generally include tempered glass and aluminium as the main components.
 While each panel is relatively light, the combined solar array does add a weight burden to your roof.

 Apart from the weight of the panels, each will require brackets, with the weight of each panel concentrated at the mounting point.
 The mounting materials are relatively light and designed to distribute the weight safely for each panel and roof area.

 Some manufacturers have responded to the need for lighter solar setups by creating flexible solar panels.
-The technology still uses photovoltaic cells, but an ETFE film and laminated glass fiber make them exceptionally lightweight.
+The technology still uses photovoltaic cells, but an ETFE film and laminated glass fibre make them exceptionally lightweight.